skilify/skilify/README.md

 - Storing documents in Firebase Firestore
 - Implementing secure authentication and user data with next-auth
 - React states, context and components
+- next-auth has ways to modify the user object it returns - no need to guess the userid based on the email and name!
+Big oversight, knowing this could have saved a lot of time and staying within Firebase's free tier.

 # What's next